Trip Tips: Tango, rock, folk on tap at Eurofests

-Every year there are more festivals around Europe offering a range of music and activities, from tango to indie rock to folk with a Celtic flavor, and much more.
+June 13 Every year there are more festivals around Europe offering a range of music and activities, from tango to indie rock to folk with a Celtic flavour, and much more.
 Here are a selection highlighted by Reuters journalists.

 IN Music